MartinRGB/Figma_XRViewer/README.md

 - Refreshing the page after changing parameters will not save the parameter cache
 - There is a baseUnit fixed unit, the current panel width is fixed 1m, and then according to the height to width ratio to isometric scaling height, resulting in a shorter panel position (1.7m about height, corresponding to 1m width, 1m distance, before is 1.7m height, corresponding to 40m width degree, 40m distance)
 - Some times, the save is not successful, you need to repeatedly save in Figma, and then refresh the page
-- The first time you run the plug-in, it may not work, you need to try again
+- The first time you run the plugin, it may not work, you need to try again
 - Figma's sandbox environment can't use Node, so you need to export and click the executable to build the server, which requires some research.
 - At the moment, you can't preview XR devices by mapping methods other than adb reverse, so you need to open developer mode, which requires some research.